Tomislav-Mi/expenses/README.md

 - Custom Hooks
 - Rooting etc

-[^1]: You can see the transformed code if you want to.
+[^1]: If you want to, you can see the code that was transformed into pure JS.
 Open the dev tools > sources > static/js > bunch of js files.